 How to get involved: Each club has a separate contact and can be learned on the SGA club website.

 Intramurals and club sports

-Maybe you make friends best by sweating with them: consider club sports through SGA and intramural sports or fitness programs through Campus Recreation.
+It's easy to meet people and make friends through sports: consider a club team through SGA or intramural sports or fitness programs through Campus Recreation.

 How to get involved: Club sports are organized through the Student Government Association (think: club field hockey, rugby, figure skating, ice hockey (men's and women's, etc).

 Intramurals (we're talking broomball, kickball, 3-3 basketball, etc.) and fitness programs (Zumba, yoga, pilates, CrossFit, etc.) are organized through UVM Campus Recreation.
 Learn more about the options.